 If you are now represented by a label, congrats!
 Unfortunately, this means you are ineligible to receive any of the Play It Strange prizes.

-No, your song needs to be a new original song.
+No, your song needs to be a new original song that hasn't already been recorded professionally.
 If it is already on streaming platforms then the prize will be waived.

 Yes, but we would recommend checking with the rules of other organisations.